albertbahia/wdi_june_2014/w02/d04/elizabeth_abernethy/biblio_db/biblio_exercise.md

 Write queries to do the following:

 - Find all fields (book and author related) for all books written by George R.R.
 Martin.
+SELECT * FROM books JOIN authors ON books.author_id= authors.id WHERE authors.name='George R.R.
+Martin';

 - Find all fields (book and author related) for all books written by Milan Kundera.
+SELECT * FROM books JOIN authors ON books.author_id= authors.id WHERE authors.name='Milan Kundera';

 - Find all books written by an author from China or the UK.
+SELECT books FROM books JOIN authors ON books.author_id=authors.id WHERE authors.nationality='China' OR authors.nationality='United Kingdom';

 - Find out how many books Albert Camus wrote.
+SELECT count(books) FROM books JOIN authors ON books.author_id=authors.id WHERE authors.name = 'Albert Camus';

 - Find out how many books were written by US authors.
+SELECT count(books) FROM books JOIN authors ON books.author_id = authors.id WHERE authors.nationality = 'United States of America';

 - Find all books written after 1930 by authors from Argentina.
+SELECT * FROM books JOIN authors on books.author_id = authors.id WHERE books.publication_date > 1930 AND authors.nationality='Argentina';

 - Find all books written before 1980 by authors not from the US.
+SELECT * FROM books JOIN authors on books.author_id = authors.id WHERE books.publication_date > 1980 AND authors.nationality <> 'United States of America';

 **BONUS**
 - Find all authors whose names start with 'J'.
+SELECT * FROM authors WHERE name LIKE 'J%';

 - Find all books whose titles contain 'the'.
+SELECT * FROM books WHERE title LIKE '%the%';

 - Find all authors who have written books with that start with the letter 'N'.
+SELECT authors FROM books JOIN authors ON books.author_id = authors.id WHERE books.title LIKE 'N%';